Home

 • A combination, or hybrid of the two

 And then, if you're applying for certain academic or teaching positions or trying to get a job outside the US, you may be asked to prepare a curriculum vitae, or CV for short, rather than a resume.
-This is a much more detailed document, although it may roughly follow one of the formats discussed above.

 Of course, there are many other variations of those named above as well.
 You're really free to use whichever format you prefer, but there are certain situations where one works better than another in selling you and your abilities.
 Keep reading to learn more about choosing a resume format.